 - The child can be interviewed by the police without a solicitor being present but this right can only be waived if the person they have informed they are in custody agrees with this decision.

 Appropriate adult schemes

-- Support the person to understand sufficiently what is happening and to communicate effectively in criminal investigations or proceedings
+- Help the vulnerable person to understand what is happening, and

 Release from police custody

-- After they have been charged with an offence, they may be released unconditionally - a report may be submitted to the Crown Office Procurator Fiscal Service for consideration of prosecution or (dependant on the age of the child or young person and the nature of the offence) may be diverted to local Early and Effective Intervention processes (see below); or
+- Released unconditionally - a report may be submitted to the Crown Office Procurator Fiscal Service for consideration, including of prosecution, or the child (dependant on the nature of the offence) may be diverted to local Early and Effective Intervention processes (see below); or

 Early and Effective Intervention or equivalent processes

-Under the Whole System Approach (WSA), justice agencies should aim to divert children from formal systems, the Children’s Hearings System and prevent them entering the adult criminal justice system (Scottish Government, 2011a; Standard 2 Scottish Government, 2021b).
+Under the Whole System Approach (WSA), justice agencies should aim to divert children from formal systems, the Children’s Hearings System and prevent them entering the justice system (Scottish Government, 2011a; Standard 2 Scottish Government, 2021b).

-Where a young person has been charged, the police should consider referring the young person for Early and Effective Intervention (EEI), unless the offence is excluded under:
+Where a child aged under 18 has been charged, the police should consider referring them for Early and Effective Intervention (EEI), unless the offence is excluded under:

 - Reporting to Procurators Fiscal of offences alleged to have been committed by children (Mulholland, 2014) (see below on Jointly Reported Cases);